 When purchasing a new water heater, you’ll want to ensure that it’s big enough to meet your hot water needs.
 Selecting the proper size will also maximize the efficiency of the unit.

 Ultimately, the size will depend on the amount of hot water you use.
 Therefore, the number of people in a household is often used to determine size requirements.
-Below are size recommendations based on average household sizes and water usage.
+Keep reading our hot water heater buying guide for size recommendations based on average household sizes and water usage.

 The size recommendations below are for traditional hot water tanks.